 Schools today need 21st-century leaders who are knowledgeable, reflective, and have the ability to work with a diverse array of constituents.
 They need administrative leaders who can promote the success of their students and ensure a safe, efficient, and effective learning environment.

-With this program, you'll be prepared for the role of assistant principal, principal, director, assistant superintendent, or superintendent, as well as positions in fields including teacher leadership, higher education, and nonprofit administration.
+With this program, you'll be prepared for the role of assistant principal, principal, director, assistant superintendent, or superintendent, as well as positions in fields including teacher leadership.

 Hybrid (60% on campus, 40% online) with a part-time course load